docelic/amber-introduction/README.md

     "copy-webpack-plugin": "^4.1.1",
 ```

-The following at the top of `config/webpack/common.js`:
+To do so you need following at the top of `config/webpack/common.js`:

 ```
 const CopyWebpackPlugin = require('copy-webpack-plugin');